Zigeunerweisen: Composition

-Allegro molto vivace – At this point, the piece becomes extremely rapid.
-The challenging solo part consists mainly of long spiccato runs, along with double stops, artificial harmonics and left-hand pizzicato; in 2/4 time.

 Popular culture

 It provided the title and much of the soundtrack for Seijun Suzuki's 1980 film Zigeunerweisen.
 Double bassist Edgar Meyer recorded a version with Mike Marshall on the 1997 album Uncommon Ritual.
 Stephen Chow featured it in the cartoon-inspired chase scene in his 2004 film Kung Fu Hustle, and it is in the Pixar short film One Man Band.
+It is one of the songs that will play over the radio after the completion of the quest "Agatha's Song" in the 2008 game Fallout 3.
+It was used in Yuzuru Hanyu's 2010-11 free skate program.